te-systems/teplus/Docs/tep_layout_standards.md

 ``Identifier`` : ``o]``

-``Description`` : This identify the current/instant line.
-Also this represent your current indent.
+``Description`` : Identifies the current/instant line.
+Also this represents your current indent.

 <br>